zeixcom/ui-element/docs-src/pages/data-flow.md

 Passing state down works well when a **parent component can directly observe child state**, but sometimes a **child needs to notify its parent** about an action **without managing shared state itself**.

-Let’s consider a Todo App, where users can add tasks:
+Let's consider a Todo App, where users can add tasks:

 * `TodoApp` **(Parent)**:
 	- Holds the list of todos as a state signal.